 - Group Project: Interactive E-Safety Website

 Students in Year 9 look at how computers work in terms of the hardware and logic inside them.
-They develop their programming further particularly looking at making graphical user interfaces, objected oriented programming and common algorithms.
+They develop their programming further: introducing additional data structures, graphical user interfaces, object oriented programming and common algorithms.

 - Relational Databases: